-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Costar Technologies, Inc. and its subsidiaries as of December 31, 2016 and 2015, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Costar Technologies, Inc. and Subsidiaries as of December 31, 2017, and the results of their operations and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.